kojq/gal/README.md

 # Features

 - Installs basic applications as Flatpaks
-- Installs fonts, tools, and applications via the package manager
+- Installs fonts, tools, and applications from repositories
 - Enables ability to mount and unmount NTFS drives via the file manager
 - Enables core functions such as those found in DE settings